zhuochen-phon/zhuochen-phon.github.io/_pages/about.md

   - /about.html
 ---

-My name is Zhuo Chen (/tʂwo tʂʰən/; 陈卓).
+My name is Zhuo CHEN (/tʂwo tʂʰən/; 陈卓).
 I am a Ph.D. student in the Department of Chinese Language and Literature at Hanyang University, advised by Prof. [Sang-Im Lee-Kim](https://sites.google.com/site/sangimleekim/about?authuser=0).

 My research focuses on phonetic variation and how it is shaped by social and linguistic factors, with a particular interest in Mandarin sibilants.